Ambika-Gowda/Image-Scrapping-with-python-and-selenium/README.md

 After downloading the required packages
 The code has two parts
-1.Searching for a specific term & get image links 2.Downloading the images
+1. Searching for a specific term & get image links
+2. Downloading the images

 The function find_and_download expects four input parameters: search_term : Search term, like Cat